kaisenlinux/manpages-dev/category/FTP/lFTP.md

               specifies value of Content-Type HTTP request header for POST method.
 Default is ``application/x-www-form-urlencoded''.

        http:proxy (URL)
               specifies  HTTP proxy.
 It is used when lftp works over HTTP protocol.
 Default value is taken from environment variable http_proxy.
-If your proxy  re‐ quires authentication, specify user name and password in the URL.
+If your proxy requires authentication, spec‐ ify user name and password in the URL.

        http:put-method (PUT or POST)
               specifies which HTTP method to use on put.